 Generally, corrections to vital records certificates are supposed to be made in the same state or country where the person was born.
 For example, if the person was born in California, then a Puerto Rico court cannot order the Los Angeles Vital Records Office to correct an error on a Certificate there.
 This is because a PR court does not have jurisdiction over an agency or entity of another state.

 The same happens the other way around.
 That is, if a person is born in PR, then he/she has to make any corrections to his/her Certificate here on the island.
 The only exception is that if the person has already obtained an order from a U.S. court, then he/she can validate it through another judicial procedure known as "exequatur".
 However, that process is somewhat complicated and tedious, so it is easier and more advisable to make the correction or change completely from a court in PR.

 How long does the whole process take?

 However, if the correction is via the court, then it is about 90 days.
-In addition, we have a service urgent (30 days), for an additional cost at the time of payment.
-The time frame will depend on several factors, for example, how quickly you can email us the evidence needed for your case, in addition to signing an affidavit that we will send you.
+In addition, we have an express service express service (45 days), for an additional cost at the time of payment.
+The time frame will depend on several factors, for example, how quickly you can email us the evidence needed for your case, in addition to signing an affidavit that we will then send you.

 The shipping cost will be automatically calculated depending on the address you enter when finalizing your order.

-The cost of the correction or change of the Certificate indicated here is only for the change or correction.
-The work to be done by the attorney, in case it is a correction via the court, also includes getting some required certifications.
-For example, a negative certification of alimony from PR and the negative certificate of criminal record, even if you live outside of PR.
-These certifications will be processed by the attorney on behalf of the client.
+When it is via the court, we take care of preparing the petition to be sworn and get some additional certifications required.
+For example, the negative certification of alimony from PR and the negative certificate of criminal record, even if you live abroad.
+Again, these certifications will be processed by the attorney on behalf of the client.

 What if I still have doubts or questions?